APogue/APogue.github.io/_includes/sections/ucla-policy-should.md

 Otherwise what we've learned from this last year: "From the River to the Sea", "Intifada", "Zionist" are part of *extreme*, polemic rhetoric.
 Until the DOE or other intersted groups can come to a consensus on how to address the use of these words, don't chant them, don't write them, don't use them without being prepared to align with anti-American interests.

-The DOE has addressed other hatespeech,
-"Muslim students describe, for example, being told by peers in class that "you started 911" and being called "terrorist"", [figure](##fig:doe-ocr-pamphlet), and we know students at UCLA are a victim of this language,
+The DOE has addressed other hatespeech in [figure](##fig:doe-ocr-pamphlet), "Muslim students describe, for example, being told by peers in class that "you started 911" and being called "terrorist"".
+We know students at UCLA are a victim of this language,

 “Even if it’s nothing political and you just have Arabic writing on your shirt – and it could literally mean sunshine – they will literally call you a terrorist now,”[^202].
 This isn't highschool but it seems like students need things spelled out explicitly, this word is hatespeech, there are consequenced to its use, period.